Mimi's Organic Eats » Recipes » Cookies

-This recipe for Cinnamon Pecan YiaYia Cookies are traditional Greek cookies that are served at major holidays like Christmas and Easter.
-These butter cookies are soft, dense, and melt in your mouth.
+This recipe for Cinnamon Pecan Kourambiethes (Greek Butter Cookies) are traditional Greek cookies that are served at major holidays like Christmas and Easter.
+These butter cookies are soft, dense, and have a melt in your mouth delicious texture.
 With a hint of cinnamon and pecans, these cookies are covered in powdered sugar, making them the perfect pairing to a glass of milk.

-If you are looking for more Greek recipes, be sure to check out my Chicken Sausage Greek Salad, Mini Greek Galettes, or my Greek Avocado Toast.
+If you are looking for more Greek recipes, be sure to check out Chicken Sausage Greek Salad, Greek Lemon Chicken and Potatoes, or Greek Avocado Toast.

 Why You'll Love This Recipe

-Traditional Greek Cookies: This recipe for Cinnamon Pecan YiaYia Cookies is a take on the traditional greek cookies, Kourambiethes (pronounced KorUm-bI-ethies), that are served during the holidays.
+- Traditional Greek Cookies: This recipe Cinnamon Pecan Kourambiethes (Greek Butter Cookies) is a take on the traditional greek cookies, but with the addition of cinnamon and pecans that pairs so beautifully with butter and sugar!

 Ingredients

-- Butter: I use Organic Valley Salted Butter, as it's my favorite.
-Be sure to use a high quality butter as these cookies are heavily butter based, so the butter really matters!
+- Butter: Be sure to use a high quality butter as these cookies are heavily butter based, so the butter really matters!
+I love Sierra Nevada or Nancy's Organic for these butter cookies.
+Read more about my top butter choices in this post Best Salted Butter for Baking.
+Make sure to use room temperature butter

 - Eggs: You'll just need the egg yolk.
 You can save the egg white in an airtight container in the fridge and use it in another recipe or add to your breakfast eggs.